jax-ml/jax/docs/new_docs/101/random.md

 ### Keep the key tree wide, not deep

-Your program's keys form a tree, rooted at the seed, growing by derivation.
-A common habit — one you'll see in older JAX code, including older versions of these docs — is to grow that tree as a long chain, splitting off each step's key from the previous step's:
+Your program's keys form a tree, rooted at the seed, growing by either `split` or `fold_in` operations.
+A bad pattern is to grow that tree as a long chain, splitting off each step's key from the previous step's:

 ```python
 for step in range(num_steps):